Niron3206/AI_WeatherITSH/README.md

 In this project, I used REST API from `https://narodmon.ru` site.
 To obtain the weather data, you have to set up some environment variables in `narodmonitoring\.env` file.
 Before you do that, you must create an account there and get your api key, login and password.
-Also, find any public sensors(pressure, temperature, humidity) then get their ids and insert into `history.py` script.
+Also, find any public sensors(pressure, temperature, humidity) then get their ids and insert into `narodmonitoring\.env` file.
 Run `__init__.py`.

 After when everything is done, run `forecast.py` script to get your forecast as matplot visualization.